eth-cscs/abcpy/doc/source/user_customization.rst

 Hyperparameters) and should not be stored within the model we are going to write.
 We merely need a reference to the input parameters or input models respectively.
 This reference is handled by the :py:class:`InputConnector
 <abcpy.probabilisticmodels.InputConnector>` class.
 It is important that upon initialization of our model, we call the
-init function ProbabilisticModels and pass an InputConnector object to it.
-Let's be more concrete:
+init function ProbabilisticModels and pass an InputConnector object to it, as stated in the documentation:

+.. autoclass::  abcpy.probabilisticmodels.ProbabilisticModel
+   :members: __init__
+   :noindex:

+This leads to the following implementation:

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_gaussian_model_simple.py
     :language: python